CorinaMurg/book-delivery/README.md

-This is the first comprehensive React site that I designed and developed after completting the Scrimba's Advanced React course and Packt's React the Complete Guide.
+This is the first comprehensive React site that I designed and developed after completing the Scrimba's Advanced React course and Packt's React the Complete Guide.

 📚 TWAIN AND COMPANY
 A bookstore app built in React.

-Part 1: General architecture of the site
+General architecture of the site
-1. Design and develop the front page of the site:
+1. Design and development of the front page of the site:
 - header, footer, delivery info, list of books with title, author and price info
 - shopping cart feature that allows customers to add books to their cart
 - a modal for the shopping cart with checkout form, form validation, saving cart data to Firebase.
 It also